dominodatalab/LLM-Workshop/README.md

 </p>

 ### Lab 2.2 - Test Model
 We can now test our model!
 Run the following cell and ask a question of your documents.
-For the Nissan use case this would be questions about the Nissan Ariya.
-For example: *"how do I change the battery in the key fob?"*
+For the Customer_Name use case this would be questions about the Document-Topic.
+For example: *"Example_Question"*

 <p align="center">
 <img src = images/question_test.png width="800">